emilynordmann/AllOfUs-intro-to-r/docs/01-installing-r.md

 5. Restart R for changes to take effect

 The code in your .Rprofile will now run every time you start up R.

+### RStudio Cloud

+We recommend having a local installation of R and RStudio, not least because it means you don't need an active internet connection to use it.
+However, if you're having difficulty installing R, Rstudio, or in the next chapter, packages, we strongly recommend using [RStudio Cloud](https://rstudio.cloud/) which runs in your browser.
+For the purposes of this course, there will be very little difference between learning on a local installation and using the cloud.
+What matters is that you get up and running and feel comfortable with the set-up, so if you're having installation issues, take a break, use RStudio Cloud instead, and return to installation at a later point.